mikedamage/wpi-stepper/README.md

 + I'm a web developer by trade.
 I'm most comfortable programming in JavaScript.
 + My wife and I keep chickens (20 laying hens and a rotating cast of broilers, if you're curious).
 + We built an automatic sliding door for our chicken coop that uses a stepper motor.
-+ All existing stepper control modules for WiringPi-Node either don't work, can't be installed in current versions of Node, or require you to wire your motor in a way that makes no rational sense.
++ All existing stepper control modules in JS either don't work, can't be installed in current versions of Node, or require you to wire your motor in a way that makes no rational sense.

 ## API